 This amazing recipe takes milk and cookies to a new level

 Tired of the same old milk and cookies?
 Well, then here’s a new recipe that will make your head spin.
 Instead of dipping your cookies in milk, why don’t you just put the milk in the cookie?
-This awesome recipe makes it possible to drink your milk from a cup made entirely of chocolate chip cookie.
-Why hasn’t anyone thought of this sooner?!
+This awesome recipe makes it possible to drink your milk from a cup made entirely of a chocolate chip cookie.
+Why didn't anyone think of this sooner?!

 What you’ll need: